County of Santa Barbara

 Consider recommendations regarding Sexually Transmitted Infection (STI) Prevention and

-CDPH to accept funding for the implementation of the STI Program Management and
+accept funding for the implementation of the STI Program Management and Collaboration Project in

-Grant Award Number 26-STI25, so long as the amendment does not exceed ten percent
+Award Number 26-STI25, so long as the amendment does not exceed ten percent (10%)

-of the California Environmental Quality Act (CEQA), and are exempt pursuant to Section
+California Environmental Quality Act (CEQA), and are exempt pursuant to Section 15378(b)(4) of

-15378(b)(4) of the CEQA Guidelines, since the recommended actions are the creation of
+the CEQA Guidelines, since the recommended actions are the creation of government funding

 A-12)